barebox/barebox/Documentation/boards/stm32mp.rst

 Flashing barebox
 ----------------

-An appropriate image for the boot media can be generated with following ``genimage(1)`` config::
+An appropriate image for a SD-Card can be generated with following ``genimage(1)`` config::

   image @STM32MP_BOARD@.img {